dancer1325/aws-sam-developer-guide/doc_source/install-docker.md

 # Installing Docker to use with the AWS SAM CLI<a name="install-docker"></a>

+* Docker + AWS SAM
+  * allows
-Docker is an application that runs containers on your machine\.
-With Docker, AWS SAM can provide a local environment similar to AWS Lambda as a container to build, test, and debug your serverless applications\.
+    * local environment / 👀AWS Lambda == container to build, test, and debug your serverless applications 👀

-**Note**
-Docker is required only for testing your applications locally and for building deployment packages using the `--use-container` option\.
+      * enabled via `... --use-container`

 **Topics**
 + [Installing Docker](#install-docker-instructions)
 + [Next steps](#install-docker-next-steps)

 ## Installing Docker<a name="install-docker-instructions"></a>

-Follow these instructions to install Docker on your operating system\.

 ### Linux<a name="install-docker-instructions-linux"></a>